lauradhamilton/blog/wp-content/plugins/add-to-any/README.txt

 = Custom Placement =
 * Before content, after content, or before & after content
 * Vertical Floating Share Bar, and Horizontal Floating Share Bar
-* As a widget within a theme, and programmatically
+* As a shortcode, or a widget within a theme's layout
+* Programmatically with template tags

 = Analytics Integration =